Sagmo/VueTsPhaser_Boilerplate/README.md

 #### NPCMonster.ts
 Imports the INPC-interface.
-One instance of INPC, class NPCMonster that extends INPC.
+Creates an instance of INPC, class NPCMonster that extends INPC.
 Has som addition parameters for the NPCMonster.
 Defines one constructor, and a print-function.

 #### Main.vue